How do I create content that ranks well in Google organic search?

 Checklist: actionable items to start today

 Use a short, actionable checklist when planning your next SEO-focused content piece.
-These steps ensure every published asset has clear intent, measurement, and internal support from your site architecture.
+These steps help ensure every published asset has clear intent, measurable goals, and internal support from your site architecture.

 - Confirm primary search intent and target keyword